-First: a Courrier piece goes to the village and spends one of its 6 moves activating them (so it cannot activate a unit if it has no moves left).
+First: a Courier piece goes to the village and spends one of its 6 moves activating them (so it cannot activate a unit if it has no moves left).

-Second: the French player decides to use his Privateer or Supplies ship(s), or both, to activate musters of 5 Indigenous tribes.
+Second: the French player decides to use his Privateer or Gifts and Supply ship(s), or both, to activate musters of 5 Indian tribes.

-For each muster five tribes selected by the French player can be placed with any Courrier or Courriers still in the original French territory.
+For each muster five tribes selected by the French player can be placed with any Courier or Couriers still in the original French territory.
 Indians cannot be mustered in this way if a supply line cannot be traced through to Montréal, Québec, or another French-held location with a Fort.

-Already activated units back in their villages may be gathered up by a Courrier passing through the village with no movement expenditure (see Activation in Movement section above).
+Already activated units back in their villages may be gathered up by a Courier passing through the village with no movement expenditure (see Activation in Movement section above).

-Indigenous will only leave and stay away from their village with any French unit (Courrier or other) and have a stacking limit of five.
+Indians will only leave and stay away from their village with a Courier and have a stacking limit of five.

-After a French victory at which Indigenous are present, a number of Indigenous equal to that of the British units destroyed at that battle, return to their village and remain there still activated.
+After a French victory at which Indians are present, a number of Indians equal to that of the British units destroyed at that battle, return to their village and remain there still activated.
 This is to indicate that they have taken booty and returned home in triumph.
-Indians who end the last turn of each year without a Courrier return to their villages.
+Indians who end the last turn of each year without a Courier return to their villages.